Kingston Point Rail Trail

 This section of the Kingston Greenline starts in Uptown Kingston at the parking lot of the Super 8 Motel on Washington Ave. and continues to the Town of Hurley and beyond on the 25.9 mile long O&W Rail Trail.

 As of 2019, Ulster County has completed its Final Design Report for the NYSDOT and is in the process of acquiring right-of-way for the project.
-Construction is anticipated to begin in mid-2019 if permanent easements can be acquired in a timely manner.
+Construction is anticipated to begin in 2020 if permanent easements can be acquired in a timely manner.
 The undeveloped trail is currently open to the public.

 Midtown Shared Streets